 Common Diseases and Conditions Related to Asbestos Exposure

-Diffuse pleural thickening: Often referred to as DPT, diffuse pleural thickening occurs when the inhaled asbestos fibers cause the lining of the lungs to thicken to the point of preventing the lung from expanding and contracting properly.
+- Diffuse pleural thickening.
+Often referred to as DPT, diffuse pleural thickening occurs when the inhaled asbestos fibers cause the lining of the lungs to thicken to the point of preventing the lung from expanding and contracting correctly.
 Symptoms may include difficulty breathing, chest pain, and even respiratory failure, according to a report in the Journal of Occupational Medicine and Toxicology.
 Although diffuse pleural thickening cannot be reversed, doctors may choose to treat it with medication to provide symptom relief.

-Asbestosis: This chronic lung disease develops when a person inhales microscopic asbestos fibers that lodge in the lung tissue, causing scarring.
-The Mayo Clinic warns that symptoms of asbestosis can include shortness of breath, pain or tightness in the chest, a dry cough that you just can’t shake, lack of appetite, weight loss, and clubbing of fingers and toes (making them look rounder and wider than normal).
+- Asbestosis.
+This chronic lung disease develops when a person inhales microscopic asbestos fibers that lodge in the lung tissue, causing scarring.
+The Mayo Clinic warns that symptoms of asbestosis can include shortness of breath, pain or tightness in the chest, a dry cough that you just can’t seem to get rid of, lack of appetite, weight loss, and clubbing of fingers and toes (making them look rounder and wider than normal).
 There is no cure for asbestosis, but treatments can help slow the progression and make the patient more comfortable.
-Asbestosis treatments include: draining fluid from the chest; aerosol medicines; oxygen masks; and surgery.
+Asbestosis treatments include: draining fluid from the chest, aerosol medicines, oxygen masks, and surgery.

-Round atelectasis (or folded lung): This type of lung collapse is specifically associated with asbestos exposure.
+- Round atelectasis (or folded lung).
+This type of lung collapse is specifically associated with asbestos exposure.
 It occurs with asbestos-related pleural effusion when the pleura (the tissue lining around the lung) contracts and thickens, and the lung itself shrinks, according to Radiopaedia.org.
-There is currently no treatment for round at atelectasis, the Polish Journal of Radiology reports.
+There is currently no treatment for rounded atelectasis, the Polish Journal of Radiology reports.